kdgdkd/ramiho/README.md

 ## Dependencies
 ramiho main functionalities require only ALSA; that's enough to use it for connexion management and MIDI monitor (using aconnect and aseqdump).
-For additional testing functionalities, ramiho uses [ReceiveMidi](https://github.com/gbevin/ReceiveMIDI) and [SendMidi](https://github.com/gbevin/ReceiveMIDI), by Geert Bevin.
-These tools provide a monitor filtered by type of data, and the send midi test.
-You may download them into ramiho's srmidi directory, or define their location in the fCONF function.
+ramiho uses [ReceiveMidi](https://github.com/gbevin/ReceiveMIDI), by Geert Bevin, as a monitor than can be filtered by type of data.
+You may download it into ramiho's srmidi directory, or define it's location in the fCONF function.
-For advanced connexion routings (like routing individual MIDI channels or ranges of notes) try [midish](https://midish.org/); ramiho embeds a front for it within the Favorite Connexions submenu.

 And if you wish ramiho to speak back, you will need a text-to-sound engine; I use [festival](http://festvox.org/festival/) (**sudo apt-get install festival**).